Are you happy with where you stand in life right now? If yes, you’re extremely lucky. If not, welcome to reality.

-This is the time to list down your future plans chronologically.
+This is the time to list down your numbers of plan for life chronologically.
 You’re not precisely devising a goal or plan at this point; you just need to prioritize things in the order that you want to achieve them.

 For instance, if you’re currently 30 years old, getting a house within the next two years is perhaps your first priority.
-You may then want to get married at 35 years old.
+You may then want to get married at 35 years.
 After that, you may want to start a new business venture.

 Plan Your Goals and Structure an Action Plan

 By now, you have a vision, and you’ve also prioritized your future.
 It’s time to put everything in an actionable form.